The Autopsy of Jane Doe: Production

-Coming off of the success of Trollhunter, Øvredal stated that he wanted to "prove something" – specifically that he could do more than found footage style films.
+Coming from the success of Trollhunter, Øvredal stated that he wanted to "prove something" – specifically that he could do more than found footage-style films.
 He stated, "It's just a very specific style that you need to get into specifically for that project."
 The Conjuring proved to be a spark of inspiration for Øvredal, and he said, "it was such a classical horror movie that came at a time where all these movies had tried to do all kinds of different stuff and then suddenly it was like getting back to basics".
 After watching the film, Øvredal told his agency he wanted to "find a pure horror script", which resulted in being sent Autopsy.
 The script had previously appeared on the annual Black List.

 Martin Sheen was initially cast as Tommy but pulled out.
 Although there are some prosthetics used, the role of the corpse, for the most part, was played by actress Olwen Kelly. Øvredal felt that it was necessary to have an actress for the part to help connect the audience on a human level.
 On some level the decision was also a practical one as Øvredal believes that doing some of the close up scenes with a prosthetic would've been impossible. Øvredal said that Kelly had the most difficult role in the film, and he credited her with making everyone else comfortable on the set.
 Kelly was the first person interviewed for the role. Øvredal said they performed further interviews afterward, but he instantly knew she was right for the role.
 One of the reasons she was selected was her knowledge of yoga, which helped her control her body and breathing.
 Production in the UK began in London on March 30, 2015.

-The production filmed at Home Farm in Selling, Kent, which doubled as the exterior and kitchen of the Tilden family home.
+The production was filmed at Home Farm in Selling, Kent, which doubled as the exterior and kitchen of the Tilden family home.